exiang/open_hub_wiki/Modules-Architecture.md

 Pass in User object and year (e.g. `getUserActFeed($user, '2020')`), this function is called by activity feed to list module records that associate with this user for this year.

 #### getNavItems
+This function is called to all modules by initBackendMenu() in `protected/components/Controller.php`, to acquired navigation items.

+Available forInterface code:
+  * Backend
+    * backendNavService
+  * Event
+    * eventAdminSideNav
+  * Cpanel
+    * cpanelNavDashboard
+    * cpanelNavSetting
+    * cpanelNavCompany
+    * cpanelNavCompanyInformation

 #### getAsService
 #### getSharedAssets
 Sometimes, a module needs to inject `CSS` or `Javascript` files across the OpenHub application.
 This function allow this to be done by passing in the interface layout code.